camunda/camunda-platform-helm/charts/camunda-platform/README.md

 Camunda provides a custom theme for the login page used in all apps.
 The theme is copied from the Identity image.

-The theme is added to Keycloak by default, however, since Helm v3 (latest checked 3.10.x) doesn't merge lists with custom values files, then you will need to add this to your own values file if you override any of `extraVolumes`, `initContainers`, or `extraVolumeMounts`.
+The theme is added to Keycloak by default, however, since Helm v3 (the latest checked 3.10.x) doesn't merge lists with custom values files, then you will need to add this to your own values file if you override any of `extraVolumes`, `initContainers`, or `extraVolumeMounts`.